AneeshkbAwait/Lambda-Function-In-Python-To-Find-Unused-Elastic-IP/README.md

 Here, I have written a code in Python which will find any unused elastic IPs in your AWS infrastructure and it will send a notification based on the SNS topic which I created earlier.

-Later, I updated the code to work with AWS Lambda, and the Lambda function will trigger once a week, which will be scheduled using AWS Event Bridge Service or CloudWatch service.
+Later, I updated the code to work with AWS Lambda, and the Lambda function will trigger once in a week, which can be scheduled using AWS Event Bridge or CloudWatch service.

 Steps involved in the complete setup: